Brexit: What preparations are being made for a no-deal?

 The Cobra emergency committee will meet at the Cabinet Office as ministers sit down to tackle the unpredictable effects of leaving the EU without a deal.

 The Ministry of Defence has promised to make 3,500 service personnel available to help.
-Around 10% of these will be reservists.
-An order laid before Parliament under the Reserve Forces Act said that they can be called upon from February 10.
+About 10% of these will be reservists.
+An order laid before Parliament under the Reserve Forces Act says they can be called upon from 10 February.

 There are 14 military planners already working in other Whitehall departments.